-The Compensation Committee approved a TPSR target for 2015 of 16.3, which represents further progress toward our safety vision.
-Values above and below this target were calculated in accordance with the below, with outcomes falling in between two boundaries interpolated on a straight-line basis:
+The Compensation Committee approved a DPSR target for 2016 of 9.93, reflecting a 9% improvement over our 2015 target and represents further progress toward our safety vision.
+Values above and below this target were calculated in accordance with the chart below, with outcomes falling between two boundaries interpolated on a straight-line basis:

-TPSR Outcome to Target Bonus Payout
+DPSR Outcome to Target Bonus Payout

 20% Improvement Exceeding Target 200%

 10% Improvement Exceeding Target 150%

 Target 100%

 10% Shortfall 50%

 20% Shortfall 0%

-Any TPSR outcome representing a shortfall of more than 20% as compared to the target would result in a 0% bonus payout for the TPSR metric, and any outcome representing an improvement of 20% or greater as compared to the target would result in a payout of 200% for the TPSR metric.
-Our TPSR outcome for 2015 of 13.98 represented an improvement of just under 15% as compared to the target.
-This improvement resulted in a formulaic result of 171% of target for the TPSR metric, and a formulaic result for this measure of 17% of the total target bonus opportunity for each of the Named Executive Officers.
+Any DPSR outcome representing a shortfall of more than 20% as compared to the target would result in a 0% bonus payout for the DPSR metric and any outcome representing an improvement of 20% or greater as compared to the target would result in a payout of 200% for the DPSR metric.

-Process Safety
+Our DPSR outcome for 2016 of 8.33 represents the best performance in the Company's history and a significant improvement as compared to the target.
+This improvement resulted in a formulaic result of 180.4% of target for the DPSR metric, and a formulaic result for this measure of 9% of the total target bonus opportunity for each of the Named Executive Officers.

+Operational Integrity (Process Safety)

-We believe that in addition to personnel and behavioral safety, prevention and mitigation of major hazards or process incidents are critical components of a successful safety program.
-Accordingly, Process Safety is an internally developed safety measure designed to assess the management of major hazards in order to prevent or mitigate a major accident or significant event.
+We believe that in addition to personnel and behavioral safety, prevention and mitigation of major accident hazards or process incidents are critical components of a comprehensive safety management program.
+Accordingly, Operational Integrity is an internally developed safety measure designed to prevent or mitigate a major accident or significant event.